 Your laptop should provide as much storage as possible.
 As an alternative, you can add an external hard drive.
 But storage speed matters as much as storage size.

-Storage comes as either an HDD or solid state drive (SSD).
+Storage comes as either an HDD or Intel® Solid State Drive or Intel® SSD.
 HDDs cost less but contain mechanical parts that affect how fast your computer can access data.
-SSDs are smaller, lighter, faster, and more expensive.
+Intel® SSDs are smaller, lighter, faster, and more expensive.

 Intel® Optane™ memory H10 with Solid State Storage is a new approach to memory and storage that provides both responsiveness and performance.
-Compared to a system with a TLC SSD, Intel® Optane™ memory H10 with Solid State Storage can provide a boost in performance while multitasking—up to 2x faster when launching documents,6 up to 2x faster when launching workbooks,7 and up to 90 percent faster when opening large media files.8
+Compared to a system with an Intel® SSD 760p, Intel® Optane™ memory H10 with Solid State Storage can provide a boost in performance while multitasking—launch Microsoft Office applications up to 43%x faster while multitasking.2 5

 If you haven’t updated your laptop operating system yet, you may want to skip installing Windows* 10 until you upgrade your computer.
 Running the new operating system on an older PC may not give you the full productivity and security benefits.

 With a new laptop, employees can open and use Windows apps fast, save time with voice-activated help, and enjoy built-in protections and automatic updates that alleviate security concerns.

 Some laptop batteries take the freedom out of mobility by making you hyperaware of every electrical outlet.
 Others will work all day—and even do overtime—on one charge.
-For example, laptops with an 8th Gen Intel® Core™ i7 8565U processor in a power-optimized system configuration last up to 16 hours for 1080p local video playback.2 Various factors impact battery life, from screen size and brightness to number of programs open to amount of media consumed.
+Various factors impact battery life, from screen size and brightness to number of programs open to amount of media consumed.
 In particular, your choice of processor and operating system will determine how long your laptop battery will last.